In November 2014, Governor Christie announced $11 million in grant awards to Sandy-damaged projects in 12 counties. Read the announcement.

-The purpose of the Sandy Disaster Relief Grants for Historic Properties is to provide repairs to historic and archaeological resources that were impacted by Hurricane Sandy.
+The purpose of the Sandy Disaster Relief Grants for Historic Properties is to provide funding to repair and restore historic and archaeological resources that were impacted by Hurricane Sandy.
 Only storm-related damage is eligible for grant assistance.

 - Grants cover repair, restoration, and rehabilitation of properties damaged by Hurricane Sandy